Links on Android Authority may earn us a commission. Learn more.

 How to install Windows 11 on unsupported PCs with an ISO

-This process actually has three steps.
+The process of installing Windows 11 from an ISO image actually has three steps.
 First, you’ll need to get a Windows 11 ISO, then you need to create a bootable USB drive, and lastly, you’ll need to perform the actual installation.
 We’ve split up the process to make it easier.

 Downloading the official Windows 11 ISO